tawesoft/golib/MIGRATIONS.md

 This `golib/v2/legacy/localize` package is frozen and will not appear in v3.
 It will always be available at the v2 import path.

-### (Optional) migrate **lxstrconv** → **goblib/v2/humanize:**

-Package `goblib/v2/humanize` provides similar features to the old `tawesoft.co.uk/go/lxstrconv` package, but migrating will require changes to existing code.
-Note that this package is different to the legacy humanize package, which is compatible with existing code.

 ### Package **tawesoft.co.uk/go/operator:**